Our Vision and our Mission

 Our vision is to live in a world that respects the right of young people to develop in the best possible way.
 A world where everyone has the chance to live a self-determined, fulfilled and participatory life.

-The Award supports young people aged 14 and over to unlock their potential, discover passions and equip themselves with 21st century skills.
-The programme‘s guiding principal is:
+The Duke Award supports young people aged 14 and over to develop their potential, discover passions and equip themselves with the key skills of the 21st century.
+The program’s guiding principle is:

-“There is more in you than you think!“ (Kurt Hahn)
+“You can do more than you think!”
+(Kurt Hahn)

-• 3,000 new participants start their Duke each year and at least 50% of them are from public secondary schools
+• 3,000 new students start their award journey each year and at least half of them attend public secondary I schools.

-• 75% of our participants successfully complete the Programme and receive an Award
+• at least 75% of our participants successfully complete their program and receive an award.

-• 75% of all participants that respond to our surveys state that they have gained confidence and feel more resilient as a result of participating in the Award.
-We measure these items with pre- and post outcomes surveys.
+• at least 75% of all participants have gained self-confidence and feel more resilient as a result of their participation in the Duke Award than before their participation (surveyed by pre- and post-surveys).

-The Duke Award, whose motto is “There is more in you than you think!”, motivates, inspires and supports young people to develop independently and self-determinedly as personalities and to let their strengths shine, regardless of their starting situation.
-In the areas of Service, Fitness, Skills and Expeditions, they set personal goals and challenge themselves over a period of 6 to 18 months to achieve them.
-In the process, they acquire 21st century skills.
+The Duke Award, which has the motto “You can do more than you think!“, motivates, inspires and supports young people to develop independently and self-determinedly as personalities and to let their strengths shine, regardless of their starting situation.
+In the areas of service, fitness, talents and expeditions, they set personal goals and challenge themselves over a period of 6 to 18 months to achieve them.
+In the process, they acquire 21st-century skills.
 The process of goal setting, implementation and reflection is accompanied by an Award Leader who acts as a mentor.

 Experiences of success and self-efficacy outside the classroom lead to new perspectives and attitudes.
 As a result, participants gradually change their actions – often only after completing the Award – and gain the courage to set increasingly larger goals, reach for their personal stars and actively help shape our society.